Skip to content

 1. What are your current business growth goals?

-This sales-qualifying question helps you understand if your product can help the prospect achieve their goals.
+This open-ended question helps you understand if your product can help the potential customer achieve their goals.

-If there isn’t alignment or they have unrealistic goals, this can be the basis for disqualification.
+If there isn’t alignment or they have unrealistic sales goals, this is the basis for disqualification.

 2. What regions are you looking to prospect into?